 In this article, we will show you how to fulfill orders using UPS on a WooCommerce Multi-Vendor store.
 We will be using Dokan to set up a multi-vendor store and use WooCommerce UPS Shipping Plugin with Print Label to fulfill the orders.

-Order fulfillment gets complicated under when it comes to multiple-vendors selling multiple products in a single online store because each vendor has to fulfill orders on their own.
-So it becomes essential to have a good shipping solution which can seamlessly automate live shipping rates from each vendor, and help you generate shipping labels based on the vendor’s address.
+Order fulfillment gets complicated when it comes to multiple vendors selling multiple products in a single online store because each vendor has to fulfill orders on their own.
+So it becomes essential to have a good shipping solution that can seamlessly automate live shipping rates from each vendor, and help you generate shipping labels based on the vendor’s address.

 There are a bunch of plugins out there that help you set up a marketplace with multiple vendors.
 What’s even great is when you combine these plugins with a robust shipping plugin like the UPS Shipping plugin which offers a great order fulfillment experience to you as well as your vendors.

 WordPress Plugins Necessary to Streamline Shipping on your Multi-Vendor Marketplace

 The following plugins are required to streamline the shipping process on your multi-vendor store.
 Please read along to know how they work together and provide a great multi-vendor shipping experience.

 The WooCommerce UPS Shipping Plugin is a type of plugin that will help you completely automate UPS shipping.
 It displays the real-time rate on the Cart/Checkout page and allows you to directly pay the postage and print the shipping labels.
 You can also choose the box packing method and automatically share the tracking information with your customers.

 Please note that the choice of the shipping plugin entirely depends on your business needs.
 So, if you find FedEx to be a better choice then you can choose the WooCommerce FedEx Shipping plugin.
 And if your store is using multiple carriers you can choose Multi-Carrier Shipping Plugin for WooCommerce.